Mervenrdmn/ExamScore_Prediction/README.md

 ## ▶️ How to Run the Project
 - 1. Install dependencies
-   pip install -r requirements.txt
+   'pip install -r requirements.txt'

 - 2. Start the FastAPI server
-  uvicorn app:app --reload
+  'uvicorn app:app --reload'

 ---